strophy/ci-tools/README.md

 ### print-bells

 Just runs in a background and prints `bell` characters to `stdout`.
-Useful to kep Travis build alive.
+Useful to keep Travis build alive.